lincot/dotfiles/ff_configuration.md

 ### General

 - Startup/✅ Open previous windows and tabs
-- Files and Applications/✅ Always ask you where to save files
+- Tabs/✅ Ctrl+Tab cycles through tabs in recently used order
-- Language and Appearance/
+- Language and Appearance/Fonts/Advanced...
   - Serif and Sans-Serif: Fira Sans
   - Monospace: Fira Code
   - size: 18 or so
   - (may break some sites) ❎
   Allow pages to choose their own fonts, instead of your selections above
+- Files and Applications/Downloads/✅ Always ask you where to save files

 ### Search